Canada

 A piece of advice: don't use my article as a guide to navigate the river - get a professional book with maps instead.
 The one we had helped us a great deal as it showed each rapid's difficulty and the best way to run them.

 The idea to paddle the river came up many months before the actual trip in July.
-Mid-summer is probably the best time for the whitewater canoeing down the Lower Madawaska river as the water level is still decent yet it's already nice and warm to swim should you get kicked out of a canoe.
+Mid-summer is probably the best time for whitewater canoeing down the Lower Madawaska River as the water level is still decent yet it's already nice and warm to swim should you get kicked out of a canoe.

 Trust me - you want the water to be warm as chances are you will get wet, at least for the first time.